typst-doc-cn/clreq/typ/templates/html-fix.typ

 /// Usage: `#show image: external-image`
 #let external-image(it) = {
   if type(it.source) == str and it.source.starts-with("/public/") {
-    html.img(
+    // Do not enable lazy loading here.
+Lazy images without explicit sizes will cause the page to flush, making links with hash anchors being unable to locate accurately. html.img(
       src: asset-url(it.source.trim("/public", at: start)),
       ..if it.alt != none { (alt: it.alt, title: it.alt) },